abdullahalnoman8/MovieApp/README.md

-# ninjaid
+# A Sample Flutter Application written in Dart.

-A new Flutter application.
+This application will add the favourites movies your application and even it can find the movies you want to see.

 ## Getting Started